2012rcampion/mrdc-site/register.md

 # Information for Teams

 Thank you for your interest in the Midwestern Robotics Design Competition (MRDC).
-The deadline for registration is January 18th, 2016.
-Please also note that a $100 check made payable to the University of Illinois is required in order to be registered, which must also be received by January 18th.
+The deadline for registration is January 18th, 2017.
+Please note that the $100 deposit check, made payable to the Midwestern Robotics Design Competition, is required in order for your registration to be completed.
+The check must be received by the January 18th deadline.
 The check is returned to you if you attend the competition.
-More details are on the registration form.
+See the registration form for details.

 In order to enter, please complete the registration form below.

 Please fill out the form completely.
 T-Shirts will be assigned based upon choices submitted here.
 Course information is already available.
 We post information in three locations, one of which is under the News tab above.
 You can also check our [Facebook page]({{ site.facebook }}) or join the [mailing list]({{ site.email_teams_signup }}) to keep up to date.

 # Registration Form